inaciose/68000x/explorations/serial/MC68681/readme.md

 # interfacing 68000 with 68681

-Circuito 1 - Ligações simples, sem interrupts
+Circuit 1 - Simple, one uart, no interrupts

+MC68681

 A1 - RS1 (1)
 nc - IP3
 A2 - RS2